Azure/azure-stream-analytics/BuildApplications/README.md

 This project contains application examples that show you how to implement streaming applications in Azure.
 You learn to deploy Azure resources using PowerShell and explore different stream processing scenarios with generated data stream.
 This is only for proof-of-concept (POC) or testing, not suitable for production scenarios.

-For more information stream analytics, visit [Azure documentation](https://learn.microsoft.com/en-us/azure/stream-analytics/stream-analytics-introduction).
+For more information about Azure Stream Analytics, see [here](https://learn.microsoft.com/en-us/azure/stream-analytics/stream-analytics-introduction).

 ## Prerequisites